athankefalas/Stitcher/README.md

 #### Other Registration Representations

-Other that using the `Dependency` and `DependencyGroup` structs while building dependency containers, two more components that are representations of registrations can be used to register dependencies.
+Other than using the `Dependency` and `DependencyGroup` structs while building dependency containers, two more components that are representations of registrations can be used to register dependencies.

 ##### Autoclosure Registration Component

 The first registration representing component are provider autoclosures, which can be used as a convenience for registering type located dependencies with zero parameter initializers.

 ```swift